deferredreward/unfoldingword-scripts-to-work-with-data/README.md

+# Various scripts for working with unfoldingWord data

-# unfoldingword-translationwords-predictivelinker
+## unfoldingword-translationwords-predictivelinker
 Script for scanning for translation words links and making predictive analysis and links in other book files based on previously created links.

-# drop tws
+## drop tws
 script to drop tws from a list of line numbers